Young Buffalo Bill: Plot

-Bill notices and old war bugle in the room and has Gabby play it to scatter the Akuna’s remaining men.
+Bill notices an old war bugle in the room and has Gabby play it to scatter the Akuna's remaining men.
 The plan works and the three escape for town.
-At the Regas home, the workers are trying to defend the home from Akuna’s attack.
-Meanwhile Colonel Calhoun and his men set out for Akuna’s hideout, but Gabby attempts to lead them back to the Regas house.
+At the Regas home, the workers are trying to defend the home from Akuna's attack.
+Meanwhile Colonel Calhoun and his men set out for Akuna's hideout, but Gabby attempts to lead them back to the Regas house.